n1ghtBl00d/801DoorBot/README.md

 - `DEBUG`: Set to `true` to enable verbose logging
 - `SILENT_MODE`: Set to `true` to disable all console output (useful for headless deployment)

+### Command Restrictions
+- `ALLOWED_CHANNEL_IDS`: Comma-separated list of Discord channel IDs where commands are allowed (leave empty to allow all channels)

 ### External Error Push Notifications
 - `NTFY_URL`: URL of ntfy.sh server (leave empty to disable notifications)
 - `NTFY_TOPIC`: Topic name for ntfy.sh notifications